paperjs/paper.js/README.md

     cd build
     ./minify.sh

-### Building the Documentation

-Similarly to building the library, you can run `docs.sh` inside the `build` folder to build the documentation.

-    cd build
-    ./docs.sh

-Your docs will then be located at `dist/docs`.

-### Editing and Running Code during Development
+### Editing and Running Directly from Separate Source Files During Development

 As a handy alternative to building the library after each change to try it out in your scripts, there is a helper script `src/load.js` that loads the library directly from all the separate source files in the `src` folder.
-The shell script `load.sh` in the `build` folder produces a `paper.js` library in `dist` that does nothing else than loading the source files through `src/load.js`.
+The shell script `load.sh` in the `build` folder produces the `paper-full.js` and `paper-node.js` files in `dist` as symbolic links to `src/load.js`.
 This means you can switch between loading from sources and loading a built library simply by running `build.sh` or `load.sh` inside the `build` folder.

     cd build
     ./load.sh